-By Kensuke Tanaka, Head of Asia Desk, and Prasiwi Ibrahim, Economist at Asia Desk, OECD Development Centre
+By Margit Molnar, Head of China Desk, OECD Economics Department and Kensuke Tanaka, Head of Asia Desk, OECD Development Centre

 This blog is part of a series on tackling COVID-19 in developing countries.
 Visit the OECD dedicated page to access the OECD’s data, analysis and recommendations on the health, economic, financial and societal impacts of COVID-19 worldwide.

 Digitalisation as a way to lift growth potential

 COVID-19, or the new Great Depression, is likely to have a lasting impact on economies and societies worldwide.
 Pandemics are shown to be followed by sustained periods with depressed investment opportunities, and/or heightened desires to save (Jorda et al., 2020), thereby reducing potential growth.
 To mitigate the impact of COVID-19, many governments, in addition to emergency measures to save lives and keep firms afloat, have also adopted investment stimuli.
 China is among those countries where the composition of stimulus is tilted towards public investment.
 While continuing to strike a delicate balance between keeping the pandemic under control and resuming activities, it is crucial to accelerate processes that will counter the fall in growth potential.
 China’s growth potential is set to decrease as the country catches up with more advanced economies and its rapid ageing also weighs on it.
 However, China can still reap the “reform dividend” with measures that also boost growth in the long term.